JohnEsleyer/brainvault/README.md

 </p>

 #  Introduction
-An innovative note-taking application that combines the convenience of markdown-style writing with the functionality of a personal knowledge database presented in the form of flashcards.
+A note-taking application that combines the convenience of markdown-style writing with the functionality of a personal knowledge database presented in the form of flashcards.
+Designed for storing snippets of information for learning purposes.

 ### Screenshots